-Several studies have shown flavonoids can accelerate healing of skin ulcers.
+Several studies have shown flavonoids can accelerate the healing of skin ulcers.

 2. Vitamin C

-The body requires vitamin C as a cofactor to form of collagen and connective tissue.
+The body requires vitamin C as a cofactor to form collagen and connective tissue.
 It is also essential for proper immune function.
-Vitamin C is important to support the immune system to decrease the risk for infection.
+Vitamin C is important to support the immune system to decrease the risk of infection.